Sheepdog Protective Services

 • Use the Door King system to manage gate operations and resident access.

-• Use Guardtek/GuardTour for reporting, property patrols, and visitor management.
+• Use Tracktik for reporting, property patrols, and visitor management.

 IV.
 PHONES – DAILY CHECK